SDG 17 - Strategic Initiatives

 Western University collaborates with NGOs and government on SDG policy development and strategies.
 Some key partnerships include:

-- The Northern Tornadoes Project: Collaborates with Environment and Climate Change Canada and other organizations to improve tornado detection and inform policy development.
+- Northern Tornadoes Project: Collaborates with Environment and Climate Change Canada and other governmental organizations to improve tornado detection and inform policy development.
 It provides critical data for emergency response planning, models future scenarios, and maintains transparency through public data reporting, enhancing climate resilience and disaster preparedness.

-- The Ivey Energy Policy and Management Centre: Collaborates with industry, government, and academia to develop effective energy policies and strategies.
+- Ivey Energy Policy and Management Centre: Collaborates with industry, government, and academia to develop effective energy policies and strategies.
 It conducts extensive research and provides expert consultation to inform policy-making and support sustainable energy practices.
 It also educates future leaders and monitors the effectiveness of energy interventions to enable adaptive management.

 Cross-Sectoral Dialogue About SDGs